geofabrik/sendfile_osm_oauth_protector/README.md

 served as static files (not generated dynamically by a PHP, Node.JS, Python or whatever software) by Apache and which should only be accessible to OpenStreetMap contributors.

+The OpenStreetMap contributor is asked to authorize read access to the user's OpenStreetMap settings.
+Sendfile-osm-oauth-protector will use the granted access to verify that an OpenStreetMap contributor.
+If the verification succeeds, the contributor gets a cookie.
+The cookie contains the encrypted and signed access token granted to Sendfile-osm-oauth-protector.

 This repository also contains a client program written in Python to retrieve automate the authentication and OAuth authorization process to make it possible to access the protected ressources without human interaction.